We’ve all been there. Your ads are running just fine and then seemingly out of nowhere they stop performing.

 Have you experimented with new placements?

-By simply expanding your options, you can help lower prices and reach more customers in a less competitive environment.
+By simply expanding your options, you can help lower prices and Reach measures the number of Accounts Center Accounts (formerly users) that saw your ads at least once.
+You can have one account reached with multiple impressions.
+More more customers in a less competitive environment.

 4. Your bid is too narrow

-Last week on a coaching call, a client asked me to explain the pros and cons of bidding certain ways under a conversion The campaign objective is the ultimate goal for your Facebook ad.
+Last week on a coaching call, a client asked me to explain the pros and cons of bidding certain ways under a conversion When you create a campaign, one of the first things you'll do is select an objective.
+The campaign objective is your ultimate goal.
 Your selection will impact options, including optimization and delivery.
+Options include Awareness, Traffic, Engagement, Leads, App Promotion, and Sales.
 More.
 I started talking and didn’t stop for over an hour.
 Clearly, there’s a lot to talk about in reference to this subject!

 One of the most common scenarios I see is when advertisers bid in a 1-day click window.